alabsi91/request-animation-number/README.md

 #### from: _[ Number | Numbers[] ]_ _[optional]_

-- Starts form this number/s.
+- Animation will starts form this number/s.
-- Takes one number or array of numbers or if a value not provided will be set to 0 by default.
+- Takes one number or array of numbers or if a value not provided will be set to `0` by default.
 - **Initial Value** `0 | [0, 0 , ...]`

 #### to: _[ Number | Numbers[] ]_

-- Ends at this number/s.
+- Animation will ends at this number/s.
 - takes one number or array of numbers.

 #### duration: _[Number]_ _[optional]_

-- The duration function will take to change the number/s (in milliseconds).
+- The duration the function will take to change the number/s (in milliseconds).
 - **Initial Value** `350`.

 #### delay: _[Number]_ _[optional]_

-- Delay time before starting (in milliseconds).
+- Delay time before starting the animation (in milliseconds).
 - **Initial Value** `0`.

 #### easingFunction: _[ String | Function ]_ _[optional]_